 - A. Other than in development designed to meet an identified specialist housing need, the mix of housing sizes, types and tenures in proposed development should, in so far as is reasonably practicable and subject to viability considerations, assist in meeting needs identified in the most recently available Strategic Housing Market Assessment and/or the Tiverton Local Housing Needs Assessment. - B. Subject to the other policies of this plan, proposals for community-led housing projects including self-build and co-operative housing will be supported.

-Conformity Reference: NP Objective: 1; MDDC Local Plan Review: S3; NPPF: 62, 63
+Conformity Reference: NP Objective: 1; Mid Devon Local Plan (adopted 2020): S3; NPPF: 62, 63

 POLICY T3: PROVIDING LIFETIME AFFORDABLE HOUSING